xh3210578/bee-docs/docs/getting-started/install.md

 When first started, Bee must deploy a chequebook to the Goerli blockchain, and sync the postage stamp batch store so that it can check chunks for validity when storing or forwarding them.
 This can take a while, so please be patient!
 Once this is completed, you will see Bee starting to add peers and connect to the network.

-While you are waiting for Bee to initalise, this is a great time to [back up your keys](/docs/working-with-bee/backups) for safe keeping.
+While you are waiting for Bee to initalise, this is a great time to [back up your keys](/docs/working-with-bee/backups) so you can keep the tokens you earn safe.

 ## Check Bee Is Working

-Once Bee has been funded, chequebooks deplyed and postage stamp batch store synced, its HTTP [API](/docs/api-reference/api-reference) will start listening at `localhost:1633`.
+Once Bee has been funded, chequebooks are deployed and postage stamp batch store synced, its HTTP [API](/docs/api-reference/api-reference) will start listening at `localhost:1633`.